Brandon London

-Brandon Jaime London (born October 16, 1984) is a retired Canadian football wide receiver who last played with the Montreal Alouettes of the Canadian Football League.
+Brandon Jaime London (born October 16, 1984) is an American former professional football wide receiver.
 He was signed by the New York Giants as an undrafted free agent in 2007.
 He played college football at Massachusetts.

 London has also played for the Miami Dolphins and Pittsburgh Steelers.
 He earned a Super Bowl ring as a member of the Giants' practice squad in Super Bowl XLII.
 He is the son of college football coach Mike London.